Cornell-MAE-UG/fa25-portfolio-andrefoster/_projects/2025-torque-wrench.md

 <br>
 <br>

 Figure 4: FEM Principal Stress Contour Plot

+The maximum stress experienced by the wrench is also at the connection betweeen wrench and drive.
+It comes oput to around 1442690 psi.
+After probing the location where the straing gauge would be placed, we get around 19 ksi, a value closer to the one from hand calculations.

 F - Summarize results from FEM calculation showing maximum normal stress (anywhere), load point deflection, strains at the strain gauge locations